fsprojects/LocSta/README.md

 Note that in contrast to the `counter` function (which was a generator with no inputs) we here only apply the `windowSize` parameter.
 What remains is an *Effect* function of type `'input -> Gen<...>`.
 This means:

-- When we evaluate a generator, we use `Eval.Gen.toEvaluableV ` and pass the number of desired output values when evaluating.
+- When we evaluate a generator, we use `Gen.toSeq` and pass the number of desired output values when evaluating.
-- When we evaluate an effect, we use `Eval.Eff.toEvaluableV ` and pass a sequence of input values.
+- When we evaluate an effect, we use `Eff.toSeq` and pass a sequence of input values.